 Before you splurge on the latest washing machine with all the bells and whistles, or one with a super-large capacity, ask yourself whether you actually need it.

-"Everyone's needs will be different," says Ash.
+"Everyone's needs will be different," says Ashley.
 "If you're a chef or mechanic, you may need a 90℃ steam program to get your work gear clean.

-"If you're elderly or mobility-challenged, then you may need an auto detergent dosing system, or if you have multiple loads to do in a day, you might need a very fast cycle.
+"If you have challenges with mobility or dexterity, you may benefit from an auto detergent dosing system (to save you from having to fill your machine with detergent every time) or if you have multiple loads to do in a day, you might need a very fast cycle.

 "Think about what you will and won't use – and don't pay for what you don't need."

-Ash adds that you're unlikely to need a large-capacity washer if you live on your own – and it could cost you.
+Ashley adds that you're unlikely to need a large-capacity washer if you live on your own – and it could continue to cost you.
 "It will use more water and electricity than a more suitably sized one," he says.

 5. Using too much detergent